-In this post I’m going to put some light on the topic of animation in PowerApps.
+In this post, I’m going to shed some light on the topic of animation in PowerApps.
 Animation is what probably most of PowerApps devs have never tried to use in their application and you may also think now: “That’s true, because hey, why should they?
 PowerApps platform is for business, not games”.
-So let me give you couple examples:
+So let me give you a couple of examples:

 - Mastering timer control – Timer control is heavily used in animations but you can also use it in different ways like app behavior delays (change screen after 5 seconds), counters (time limited surveys) and statistics (time per page)